Introduction

 Dwarf galaxies and intermediate-mass black holes

-- Central Massive Black Holes Are Not Ubiquitous in Local Low-Mass Galaxies (Zou+submitted)
+- Central Massive Black Holes Are Not Ubiquitous in Local Low-Mass Galaxies (Zou+25b)

 - Identification and Characterization of a Large Sample of Distant Active Dwarf Galaxies in XMM-SERVS (Zou+23)